-In the event of an imminent emergency that requires specific EVACUATION procedures, they are as follows:
+In the event of an imminent emergency that requires specific EVACUATION procedures, they are as follows.
+Evacuate or Evacuation can be used:

 - 1. The central office, emergency coordinator or building administrator, upon realization or notification from a public official (fire chief, police officer, local or county disaster official), of a natural or man-made disaster will notify one another of the impending emergency and inform each other of the current situation. - 2.
 Contact with local fire or police will be made by the building administrator. - 3.
 The building administrator will inform his/her staff of the decision to evacuate and where the building population will be evacuated to.